BillClintonAglomasa/code_practice/SE/Python/Learn_Python_Hardway/Part_2/README.md

 27. ex44c.py
 This file implements inheritance by explicitly calling the super keyword in a child class to call a function in the parent class.

+28. ex44d.py
+This file implements three forms in which inheritance can be applied.
+1. Through a creation of a function/method in a parent class that in implicitly called when an object of the child class calls the function.
+2. Through the creation of the same function/method in a child class that is implemented differently in the child class.
+3. Thirdly, through explicitly calling the super function to call a particular function/method from the parent class.